A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

-The spectro-polarimetric analysis has been conducted following the methodology presented in \citetalias{gianolli23}: i) we fit the {\it IXPE} data ($I$, $Q$ and $U$ spectra of the three detectors, for both observations, see Fig.~\ref{fig:ixe_spectra}) by applying the XMM-{\it Newton}+{\it NuSTAR} best-fit (see Sec.~\ref{spectral}).
-We include inter-calibration constant (which are free to vary and of the order of $\sim 1.00$) between each detector.
-Given the variability reported in Sect.~\ref{spectral}, we leave to vary the primary continuum normalization and the parameters of the first neutral partial covering for the second observation \citepalias[in comparison to those of the first observation that are set to the best-fit values derived in][]{gianolli23}.
-Sect.~\ref{pcube}. ii) \code{polconst} multiplicative models are added to derive the polarization of each individual component.
-PD and PA are set to 0 for the \texttt{BORUS} and CLOUDY component \citepalias[see][]{gianolli23}.
-We note that \citetalias{gianolli23} spectro-polarimetric model considers a further spectral component with assigned \texttt{polconst}: the primary continuum leaking through the absorbers.
-By adopting the same configuration reported in the first paper (i.e., with the primary continuum and the reflection PAs forced to differ by 90\degr and PDs free to vary, while the PD and PA of the leaking emission are set to 0), we obtain a good fit ($\chi ^2$/ d.o.f = 1298/1222 for the 18 \ixpe\ spectra) in which the polarization is attributed to the primary continuum, with $\Pi=7.1\pm1.2$ per cent and $\Psi=84\degr\pm5\degr$.
-Only an upper limit is derived for the reflection component $\Pi<17$ per cent (Model 1 in Table \ref{tab:pa_pd_test}).
+The spectro-polarimetric analysis was conducted following the methodology presented in \citetalias{gianolli23}. i) We fit the IXPE data ($I$, $Q$, and $U$ spectra of the three detectors, for both observations; see Fig.~\ref{fig:ixe_spectra}) by applying the {\it XMM-Newton}+\nustar\ best fit (see Sec.~\ref{spectral}).
+We included an inter-calibration constant between each detector (which were free to vary and of the order of $\sim 1.00$).
+Given the variability reported in Sect.~\ref{spectral}, we left to vary the primary continuum normalization and the parameters of the first neutral partial covering for the second observation \citepalias[in comparison to those of the first observation that are set to the best fit values derived in][]{gianolli23}. ii) We added \code{polconst} multiplicative models in order to derive the polarization of each individual component.
+The PD and PA were set to zero for the \texttt{BORUS} table, accounting for the fluorescent lines and for the CLOUDY component \citepalias[see][]{gianolli23}.
+We note that the \citetalias{gianolli23} spectro-polarimetric model considers a further spectral component with assigned \texttt{polconst}: the primary continuum leaking through the absorbers.
+By adopting the same configuration reported in the first paper (i.e., with the primary continuum and the reflection PAs forced to differ by 90\degr and PDs left free to vary while the PD and PA of the leaking emission were set to zero), we obtained a good fit ($\chi ^2$/ d.o.f = 1298/1222 for the 18 \ixpe\ spectra) in which the polarization is attributed to the primary continuum, with $\Pi=7.1\pm1.2$\% and $\Psi=84\degr\pm5\degr$.
+Only an upper limit was derived for the reflection component $\Pi<17$\% (Model 1 in Table \ref{tab:pa_pd_test}).
 As in \citetalias{gianolli23}, if the continuum and reflection PAs are set to be parallel (i.e., given a slab coronal geometry, the reflection is from the disk), the reflection component PD is unconstrained.